Praemuntiacus/Separating_the_Sheep_from_the_Goats/README.md

 **FUNCTION DISTINGUISHING 'TRUE' AND 'FALSE' BANKNOTES**

-:floppy_disk: Using the results of clustering, I developed a *function* called '**predict_banknote**' based on the centroids defined by K-means clustering.
+Using the results of clustering, I developed a *function* called '**predict_banknote**' based on the centroids defined by K-means clustering.
 This function calculates the distances between each banknote and the centroids, determines the closest centroid for each banknote, and prints the classification result based on the closest centroid.
 Here is an overview of the steps involved:
 •	In the first line of the code, I converted the inputs (parameters of banknotes to verify their authentity) into **NumPy** arrays to facilitate manipulation using **NumPy**.
 •	Next, I created an empty list called '*distances*' to store the calculated distances between each banknote instance and the centroids.
 •	Then, I implemented a nested loop using '**for ... in**' to calculate the squared Euclidean distance between each banknote instance and each centroid.
 The calculated distances are appended to the 'distances' list.